aba1975/nobo-web-control/README.md

+# !!THIS IS NOT A RECOMMENDED DEPLOYMENT.
+NOT TESTED AGAINST REAL HUB AND USING WINDOWS WHICH IS NOT OPTIMAL!!

+# !!PLEASE REFER TO/ USE "Nobo_Raspberry_PI" REPOSITORY FOR WORKING SYSTEM!!

 # Nobø Energy Hub Local Control

 A modern, web-based control system for the Nobø Energy Hub, providing local control of your heating system through an intuitive interface inspired by the Mill heating app.